MikeNkunku/Manga-Advisor/README.md

-#Manga Advisor
+# Manga Advisor

 ## Requirements
-In order to make it work, if not installed, you must download a program which enables to launch this program.
+In order to make it work, if not installed, you must download a program which enables to launch this program.<br/>
 Download links are available [here](http://franz.com/downloads/clp/download).

 ## Brief description